Discord: Use by extremist users and groups

+Child grooming and safety

-Discord has been claimed to have had problems with sexual exploitation of children and young teenagers on its platform.
+CNN has reported that Discord has had problems with sexual exploitation of children and young teenagers on its platform.

 In July 2018, Discord updated its terms of service to ban drawn pornography with underage subjects.
 Some Discord users subsequently criticized the moderation staff for selectively allowing "cub" content, or underage pornographic furry artwork, under the same guidelines.
 The staff held that "cub porn" was separate from lolicon and shotacon, being "allowable as long as it is tagged properly".
-After numerous complaints from the community, Discord amended its community guidelines in February 2019 to include "non-humanoid animals and mythological creatures as long as they appear to be underage" in its list of disallowed categories, in addition to announcing periodic transparency reports to better communicate with users.
+After numerous complaints from the community, Discord amended its community guidelines in February 2019 to disallow the sexualization of "non-humanoid animals and mythological creatures as long as they appear to be underage", in addition to announcing periodic transparency reports to better communicate with users.

+In June 2023, NBC News reported that they had identified 35 cases of adults being charged with "kidnapping, grooming, or sexual assault" that allegedly involved the platform.
+They additionally discovered 165 cases of prosecution for the sharing of child sexual exploitation material on the platform.

+In March 2024, a joint investigation by The Washington Post, Wired, Der Spiegel, and Recorder outlined the extensive child grooming, sexual abuse (including sextortion), and murder conducted by a group known as 764 on Discord.
+The investigation linked 764 and its associated groups and servers to cases in Germany, United States, and Romania, going as far back as April 2021.
+Discord's representative stated that the service filed hundreds of reports, in addition to removing over 34,000 accounts associated with the group.

+Bans

-On January 27, 2021, Discord banned the r/WallStreetBets server during the GameStop short squeeze, because of "hateful and discriminatory content", which users found contentious.
+On January 27, 2021, Discord banned the r/WallStreetBets server during the GameStop short squeeze, citing "hateful and discriminatory content", which users found contentious.
 One day later, Discord allowed another server to be created and began assisting with moderation on it.